NGMunia/Small_Office_Network/Readme.rst

 Windows server provides services for DHCP, DNS
 Ubuntu servers as the automation server

-I've created simple API GET requests
+I have created simple API GET requests
   * Router health
   * Firewall stateful status
   * VLANs on a switch